 Elsewhere around the West, crews fought smaller fires near Yakima, Wash., Veyo, Utah, and Westcliffe, Colo.

 The outlook from the National Interagency Fire Center in Boise, Idaho, calls for fire potential to be above normal in some parts of the West through September.

-Associated Press writer Mark Carlson in Phoenix contributed to this report.
+Christie reported from Springerville, Ariz.
+Associated Press writers Mark Carlson in Phoenix and Sheila V Kumar in Denver contributed to this report.